ansible-collections/community.aws/docs/community.aws.aws_batch_job_definition_module.rst

                 <td>
                 </td>
                 <td>
                         <div>The image used to start a container.
 This string is passed directly to the Docker daemon.
 Images in the Docker Hub registry are available by default.
-Other repositories are specified with `` repository-url /image &lt;colon&gt;tag ``.
+Other repositories are specified with <code>repository-url/image-name:tag</code>.
 Up to 255 letters (uppercase and lowercase), numbers, hyphens, underscores, colons, periods, forward slashes, and number signs are allowed.
 This parameter maps to Image in the Create a container section of the Docker Remote API and the IMAGE parameter of docker run.</div>
                 </td>
             </tr>
             <tr>